 The Necessity of Asking Questions

-What is fascinating, though, is the way the Torah emphasizes the fact that children must ask questions.
+What is fascinating, though, is the way the Torah emphasises the fact that children must ask questions.
 Two of the three passages in our parsha speak of this:

 There is another passage later in the Torah that also speaks of question asked by a child: